brianhouse/art_and_code/units/9_interface/lecture.md

   <img src="code/canvas_4.png" width=400 /><br />
 </p>

 Suddenly, this feels much more like a canvas, in the sense that it is interactive.
+Notice that unlike with our emergence sketch, we're not clearing the background every frame—that's what makes it possible for us to work with the trace.

 This code draws a circle whenever the mouse is over the canvas, but if we want to add greater control, we could make it draw only when the mouse button is pressed.
 This is where the variable `mousePressed` comes in—it is either `True` or `False`, and so we can combine it with a conditional to get the desired effect: